CPMS tailor processes and procedures to make them work for our clients.

 Our advice is backed-up by experience, an understanding of how to spark culture change and formal accreditations.

-Our tried and tested safety management systems are audited by Achilles Link-up and we are an approved supplier to several construction and rail companies.
+Our tried and tested safety management systems are approved to act as a Principal Contractor and audited by Achilles Link-up.
+We are also approved suppliers to several construction and rail companies.

-CPMS is w9orking towards ISO 18001, 4301, 9001, and 14001 accreditations.
+CPMS holds four ISO accreditiations 18001, 4301, 9001, and 14001.
 This demonstrats our consistent commitment to delivering high quality services underpinned by robust processes and procedures.

 We have successfully supported our clients to achieve Principal Contractor licences and have discharged the key Construction (Design Management) Regulations duties of Principal Contractor and Principal Designer for our clients.

-In addition, we take time to plan and manage our work, analysing all risks and adjust where necessary.
+In addition, we take time to plan and manage our work, analysing all risks and adjusting where necessary.

 We take care to protect the environments within which we work and aim to leave a positive imprint by incorporating sustainable materials, upcycling and re-cycling.